NHS Imaging Backlog

 How do I get a copy of my NHS scan images?

 You are legally entitled to a copy of your scan images under the UK GDPR Subject Access Request (SAR) process.
 In practice, the most direct route is to contact the imaging department at the hospital or clinic where your scan was performed and ask for your images on CD or via secure digital transfer.
 We can advise you on exactly what to request and the wording to use - just get in touch with us first.
+However, Trusts usually take a minimum of 28 days and often longer to send your images.
+For a fixed fee of £50, Doctorum can retrieve your scan or X-ray and make it available for you to download securely from our patient portal.

 What if my scan has already been reported by the NHS?

 If you have received an NHS report but want an independent specialist view - perhaps the findings were unclear, the report raised concerns you would like a second opinion on, or you would simply like reassurance - Doctorum's second opinion service is available from £95*.
-An independent review by a sub-specialist consultant can provide additional clarity or peace of mind.
+An independent review by a superspecialist consultant can provide additional clarity or peace of mind.

 Are Doctorum radiologists the same standard as NHS radiologists?